Andara WordPress theme documentation is a thorough documentation that explains how to customize the Andara theme.

 Category Filter Settings

-The Category Filter section is used to enable or disable the post category filter on the archive page.
+The Category Filter section of the Andara WordPress theme documentation is used to enable or disable the post category filter on the archive page.

 A banner is a small marketing enhancement.
 Enter the desired text, and enable it and it will be displayed just above the main header, at the very top.
 Very useful for promoting sales, new products and such.
 There is a setting that allows users to close the banner.